What Do I Need To Have in My Safe Sex Kit?

 Check the manufacturer’s instructions, but if you need a special cleaner for your toys, make sure to keep it in your kit.

 Even if you aren’t into the kinky stuff, adding a pair of sharps to your safe sex kit may prove useful.
 For example, if you or your partner’s hair gets stuck on jewelry or caught in a zipper, you can whip out the scissors for a quick snip and then you can get right back to it.

 Scissors are essential if you’re engaging in any kind of bondage play, whether it be by yourself or with one or more partners.
 It’s always better to be safe than sorry.

 The final essential for your safe sex kit are basic first-aid supplies.
 Those supplies should include disinfectant, adhesive bandages, gauze pads, burn cream, cloth tape, tweezers and any specialty items you might require based on your activities.

 If you’re using barriers, you may want to consider keeping emergency contraception on hand in case a condom breaks during sex.

 Taking a few safety precautions is an important step to achieving a healthy and fulfilling sex life.
-Keep your safer sex kit nearby and, of course, have fun.
+Keep your safe sex kit nearby and, of course, have fun.